Drake's Island: 1950–present: recent history

 Following World War II Drake's Island remained under the administration of the War Office, which, despite having announced in 1956 that it was no longer needed for defence purposes, did not finally vacate the island until 1963, when Plymouth City Council obtained a lease from the Crown with the aim of establishing a youth adventure training centre there.
 This centre was opened in 1964, the year in which a mains water supply finally reached the island.

 On 1 May 1987 the island got its first telephone line, using a cable attached to the mains water pipe.
 The telephone number was Plymouth 63393.
 The warden had previously used the Ministry of Defence system.
 Drake's Island Adventure Centre, under the custody of the Mayflower Centre Trust, operated until 31 March 1989, when the Mayflower Trust surrendered their lease to the Crown and sold off the boats and sports equipment.

 In 1995, Drake's Island was put up for sale by the Crown Estate, with an asking price of £235,000, and had numerous offers.
 In the end, a bidding war commenced between the then Plymouth Argyle chairman, Dan McCauley, and a Cheshire-born businessman who wanted to open it to the public.
 McCauley's bid was successful, and he bought the island for £384,000 in 1995, with plans to turn it into a hotel complex.

 In 2003, Plymouth City Council turned down a planning application from McCauley to build a hotel and leisure complex complete with helipad.
 McCauley further submitted planning permission in 2011.

 In May 2005 the island attracted British media attention when one of the empty buildings on the island was squatted by a group of anti-nuclear protesters, Trident Ploughshares.

 The island's owner, Dan McCauley, received planning consent in April 2017 and released details showing how the Grade II-listed Island House, barracks block and ablutions building could be linked to form a £10 million-plus hotel and spa complex containing 25 bedrooms.

 In October 2018, the island was put up for sale for £6 million.
 It was purchased by Morgan Phillips.
-Phillips plans to open the island to the public with a museum and heritage centre, thirty years after previously closing.
+Phillips planned to open the island to the public with a museum and heritage centre, thirty years after previously closing.

 On 15 March 2020, the island received its first public visitors since 1989 when a one-off public tour was held to raise money for St Luke's Hospice.
 Drake's Island featured in an episode of the BBC's Antiques Road Trip first broadcast on 17 December 2020, and in an episode of the BBC's Secret Britain first broadcast on 20 April 2016.
 Regular guided tours have been held on the island since summer 2020.

+In August 2026, it was listed for sale, "offers in excess of £2 million", with planning permission for a 43-bed hotel, with Morgan Phillips' company Plymouth Sound Properties Ltd in receivership.